Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

  - Deploy a fresh installation of the Lightstreamer Kafka Connector following the instructions provided [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector?tab=readme-ov-file#deploy).
  - Replace the `adapters.xml` file with the one of this project and in the case update settings as discussed in the previous section.
  - [Optional] Customize the logging settings in log4j configuration file `log4j.properties`.
- - In order to avoid authentication stuff the machine running the Lightstreamer server must be in the same vpc of the MSK cluster.
  - Launch Lightstreamer Server.

 ### Simulator Producer loop